paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 1978—Subsec. (d)(3).
 Pub.
 L. 95–633 added cl.
 (3).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–26, § 7(a), July 16, 2025, 139 Stat.
+418, provided that: “Irrespective of the date on which the rules required by section 5 [of Pub.
+L. 119–26, set out as a note below] are finalized, the amendments made by this Act [see Short Title of 2025 Amendment note set out under [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801)] apply beginning as of the date of enactment of this Act [July 16, 2025].”

 #### Effective Date of 1990 Amendment
 Amendment by Pub.
 L. 101–647 effective 90 days after Nov.
 29, 1990, see section 1902(d) of Pub.
 L. 101–647, set out as a note under [section 802 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-802).